pjekel/cbtree/documentation/FileStore.md

 both are supported and your application requires a full store load, that is, load all available information up-front like with the FileStoreModel that has strict parent-child relationship enabled, than the last question will determine the final outcome.
-If you operate on a large file system with 1000+ files it is highly recommended you use the ANSI-C CGI implementation.
+If you operate on a large file system with 10,000+ files it is highly recommended you use the ANSI-C CGI implementation.

 Most scripting languages such as PHP are implemented as an interpreter and therefore slower than any native compiled code like the ANSI-C CGI application.
-As an example, when loading the entire store running both the browser application and the PHP server side aplication on the same 4 core 2.4 Mhz AMD processor with a file system of 21,000 files takes about 14 seconds to load the store and render the tree.
-Running the exact same browser application on the same platform but with the CGI application takes only 3-4 seconds.
+As an example, loading the entire store running both the browser application and the PHP server side aplication on the same 4 core 2.4 Mhz AMD processor with a file system of 21,000 files takes about 7-8 seconds.
+Running the exact same browser application on the same platform but with the CGI application takes 3-4 seconds.

-If your application does ***NOT*** require a full store load (lazy loading is sufficient) and none of the directories served by the
-Server Side Application has hundreds of file entries you probably won't notice much of a difference as only a relatively small amounts of processing power is required to serve each client request.
+If your application does ***NOT*** require a full store load (lazy loading is sufficient) and none of the directories served by the Server Side Application has hundreds of file entries you probably won't notice much of a difference as only a relatively small amounts of processing power is required to serve each client request.

 #### cbtreeFileStore.php ####